 Unlike the changes in pressure and density, which decreases with altitude, the changes in temperature are irregular.
 A change in temperature with distance is called a temperature gradient.
 The Earth’s atmosphere is divided into layers based on the layer’s temperature gradient.
 The temperature gradient in each layer is determined by the heat source of the layer.

 Given here is a temperature gradient diagram of different layers of the atmosphere.

-The troposphere is the lowest layer of the atmosphere.
+The troposphere is one of the lowest layers of the atmosphere.
 We call the lowest part of the troposphere as the boundary layer and the topmost layer is called the tropopause.
 The air that we breathe exists here and all the weather phenomena such as fog, rainfall and hailstorm occur in this layer.
 Due to this, the troposphere is thought of as the “zone of weather.”
 The temperature and the air pressure drop as you go higher in the troposphere.